-When buying or selling a house, your agent is supposed to act as your expert guide, answering questions and offering advice to help you get the best deal possible.
+When buying or selling a house, your agent is supposed to act as your expert guide, answering questions and offering advice to help you get the best deal possible which is why finding a good real estate agent is important.
 But sometimes they don’t have all the answers, or rather, they won’t give you the answers.
 Why?
 The reason, in a nutshell, is fair housing laws.
 Because of restrictions put in place by the Fair Housing Act to prevent housing discrimination based on race, religion, sex, nationality, familial status or disability, there are some things agents simply can’t legally tell you.
 Even making somewhat vague comments could be interpreted as showing bias and fall on the wrong side of the law.
 So, here are some questions for your real estate agent that they might not answer and how you can still get the information you need.

 1. Is the neighborhood safe?